samaradel/www_threefold/www.threefoldtoken.com/content/governance/governance.md

 ## The Community Board

-The Community Board consists of all Token Holders.

-The primary function of the Community Board is to vote by simple majority on certain well-defined Decision Proposals (DP’s).
+The primary function of the Community Board is to vote by simple majority on certain well-defined Decision Proposals (DP’s) that protect Token Holders.

 The following Decision Proposals always need a majority vote on Community Board